jonnonz1/nz-statute-book/acts/public/2002/crown-organisations-criminal-liability-act-2002.md

 ### 6 Prosecutions against Crown organisations
 (1) A Crown organisation may be prosecuted (by the bringing of proceedings in the manner provided for in the Criminal Procedure Act 2011) for any of the following offences:
   (a) an offence against the Building Act 2004:
-  (b) an offence under section 49 or section 50 of the Health and Safety in Employment Act 1992:
+  (b) an offence under the Health and Safety at Work Act 2015:
   (c) an offence against the Resource Management Act 1991:
   (d) an offence against the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012:
   (e) an offence against Part 3 of the Vulnerable Children Act 2014.